byteflys/plugin-file-compressor/README.md

 ##### About this Project

-A compressor that allow packaging any file from anywhere into a Zip/Jar/Apk
+A compressor that allow packaging any resource from anywhere into a Zip/Jar/Apk

 ##### Core Ability